JonathanHerrewijnen/HerrewebPy/Readme.md

 > python3 manage.py runserver

-And for the frontend, navigate to ``herreweb_frontend`` and run:
+And for the frontend, navigate to ``herreweb_frontend``.
+Make sure you have npm and react-scripts installed, by running:

+> sudo apt-get install npm
+> npm i react-scripts

+Then run:

 > npm start

-The file servers are accessible on ports 8000 and 3000.
+The file servers are accessible on ports 8000 and 3000 (localhost).

+Create a superuser for you account using:

+> python3 manage.py createsuperuser

+Note: if running into an error regarding auth_user, be sure to migrate your database using one of the two following commands:

+> python3 manage.py migrate
+> python3 manage.py syncdbNo